Daniel Keast

 Books I've Read, Discworld

 The Omnian religion is one of fire and brimstone.
-It has a Quisition that kidnap people and torture them for believing in gods other than Om, or for believing that the world is flat.
+It has a Quisition that kidnaps people and tortures them for believing in gods other than Om, or for believing that the world is flat.
 Both of these things are true in the Discworld.

 The Quisition is run by a man named Vorbis, who is utterly ruthless.
 He is planning a diplomatic journey to the country of Ephebe, and decides to bring Brutha along as he thinks his memory will be useful.
 Of course, Vorbis is scheming and lying, and he plans to overthrow Ephebe.

-During this time Brutha is communicating with the God Om in his tortoise form, he is the only one who can hear him.
+During this time Brutha is communicating with the God Om, and he is the only one who can hear him.
+Brutha at first suspects that the voice is a demon, and Om’s reactions to this are very funny.
 Om has lost his power and is determined to get it back.
 It becomes clear that the reason he is a tortoise, and the reason that only Brutha can hear him is because he is the only person left who truly believes.
 Everyone else believes in the church, or the rituals, or simply fears the Quisition.